Psychedelic/cap/spec.md

 The ICHS is a service which provides scalable transaction history that can be used by any number of tokens or NFTs to store their event log and issue a transaction id to the end user.
-It also provides a unified view to the history for every token that integrates this service for client-facing wallets and network scan UIs.
+It also provides a unified view to the history for every token contract that integrates this service for client-facing wallets and network scan UIs.

 The primary goal of this project is filling the gap for a native unified ETH-like history on the Internet Computer.